List of South Park cast members: Current cast

 Parker and Stone voice most of the male South Park characters.
-Mary Kay Bergman voiced the majority of the female characters until her death on November 11, 1999.
+Mary Kay Bergman voiced the majority of the female characters until her suicide on November 11, 1999.
 Mona Marshall and Eliza Schneider succeeded Bergman in 2000, with Schneider leaving the show after its seventh season (2003).
 She was replaced by April Stewart, who, along with Marshall, continues to voice most of the female characters.
 Bergman was originally listed in the credits under the alias Shannen Cassidy to protect her reputation as the voice of several Disney and other kid-friendly characters.
 Stewart was originally credited under the name Gracie Lazar, while Schneider was sometimes credited under her rock opera performance pseudonym Blue Girl.

 Other voice actors and members of South Park's production staff have voiced minor characters for various episodes, while a few staff members voice recurring characters; supervising producer Jennifer Howell voices student Bebe Stevens, storyboard artist Adrien Beard voices the school's only black student, Tolkien Black, producer Vernon Chatman voiced an anthropomorphic towel named Towelie, and supervising producer John Hansen voices Mr. Slave, the former gay lover of Mr. Garrison.
-Series developer Eric Stough also voices Kenny McCormick "un-muffled," in the few episodes where the character does not wear his trademark parka that normally muffles his voice.
+Series developer Eric Stough also voices Kenny McCormick "un-muffled", in the few episodes where the character does not wear his trademark parka that normally muffles his voice.
 Throughout the show's run, the voices for toddler and kindergarten characters have been provided by various small children of the show's production staff.

 When voicing child characters, the voice actors speak within their normal vocal range while adding a childlike inflection.
-The recorded audio is then edited with Pro Tools, and the pitch is altered to make the voice sound more like that of a fourth grader.
+The recorded audio is then edited with Pro Tools, and the pitch is altered to make the voice sound more like that of a 10-year-old.

 Isaac Hayes voiced the character of Chef, a black, soul-singing cafeteria worker who was one of the few adults the boys consistently trusted.
 Hayes agreed to voice the character after being among Parker and Stone's ideal candidates which also included Lou Rawls and Barry White.
 Hayes, who lived and hosted a radio show in New York during his tenure with South Park, would record his dialogue on a digital audio tape while a respective episode's director would give directions over the phone, then the tape would be shipped to the show's production studio in California.
 After Hayes left the show in early 2006, the character of Chef was killed off in the season 10 (2006) premiere "The Return of Chef".